 Scientific Controversies: Deep Thoughts of Artificial Minds

-Before and after the conversation, enjoy grooves by DJ Black Helmet, bites and refreshments, and stargazing in the garden with the Amateur Astronomers’ Association, weather-permitting.
+Before and after the conversation, enjoy grooves by DJ Black Helmet, fresh Mexican food by For All Things Good, and stargazing in the garden with the Amateur Astronomers’ Association, weather-permitting.
 A special-edition patch designed by artist Andrea Lauer will be available for purchase at the event.

 Speaker Bios